Xilinx/Alveo-Cards/docs/card-validation.md

 - - -
 ### Memory bandwidth test fails
  Before XRT 2020.1 PU1, `xbutil validate` depended on Python 2.7 and support packages.
-If you observe errors with a `.py` file, `pyopenCL`, or `numpy` as shown below, there is an issue with those pacakges.
+If you observe errors with a `.py` file, `pyopenCL`, or `numpy` as shown below, there is an issue with those packages.

  ```
  xbutil validate